SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more about the three-day tour

-This tour includes four days to explore the Sierra Nevada Mountains and Yosemite National Park.
+This tour includes four days of exploring the Sierra Nevada Mountains and Yosemite National Park.

-Day one will include the drive from San Francisco to Yosemite, with time in the afternoon to explore Yosemite Valley.
+Day One will include the drive from San Francisco to Yosemite, with time in the afternoon to explore the trails and fantastic views around Yosemite Valley.
+You'll finish off the day relaxing with some drinks at your rustic mountain resort.

-On the morning of day three, you can either visit the Ansel Adams Wilderness area or Devil's Postpile National Park.
+On the morning of Day Three, you can either visit the Ansel Adams Wilderness area or Devil's Postpile National Park.
+You can also do some hiking or mountain biking.

-You will then head north to Lake Tahoe with a stop along the way at the historic Bodie Ghost Town.
+You will then get back on the road and head north to Lake Tahoe with a stop along the way at the historic Bodie Ghost Town.
 That night, you'll stay in Lake Tahoe.

 You'll spend the entire day in South Lake Tahoe and will return to your hotel in San Francisco around 9 pm.